-Using Customer Lifetime Value to focus your marketing effort on your most profitable customers.
+Using Lifetime Value to focus your marketing effort on your most profitable customers.

-Customer Lifetime Value (CLTV) is a prediction of the net profit attributed to the entire future relationship with a customer.
+Lifetime Value (LTV) is a prediction of the net profit attributed to the entire future relationship with a customer.

 Forecasting how much a customer is worth in monetary terms lets you understand how much you can afford to spend to acquire each customer.